Current 8/1 Published Site

 Sausalito (north, directly across the Bay)

-near Cavallo Point (former military base now upscale resort run by the National Park Service)
+Pros: quiet; shuttle to Muir Woods (check which days); panoramic views from some venues; near Cavallo Point (former military base now upscale resort run by the National Park Service)

 Cons: bus and ferry access to The City may be challenging during busiest weekends for tourism